mmagnus/RNAStructuralModuleOfMiniRoseTTA/README.md

-# rna3D
-Repository for RNA Structure Module
 # rf-structure-module
+Repository for RNA Structure Module (isolated from RosettaFoldNA)